OwlMa/MyCommunity/note/note.md

-- By using the @RequestBody annotation, we can serialize the Object to Jason doc.
+- By using the @RequestBody annotation, we can serialize the Object to Json doc.